When I first heard of the High Roller Observation Wheel, I wasn’t sure what to expect.

 If you’re going to make questionable decisions to celebrate climbing mountains and achieving personal goals, however. there’s no place to do so than Las Vegas!

 After all, what happens in Vegas stays in Vegas.

 RELATED POST: 8 UNIQUE THINGS TO DO IN LAS VEGAS, NEVADA

 Till next time, safe travels!

-The High Roller provided complimentary tickets for myself and a friend but my experience and opinions are my own.
+*Disclosure: The High Roller provided complimentary tickets for myself and a friend.
+All opinions are my own.

 Tuesday 15th of August 2017

 Never been but looks nice.
 Thanks for sharing!